Today I will show a couple of quick ways to transfer designs from Paper to Metal or Wax, Plus a video demonstration to help as well.

-As always, thanks for stopping by and If you find value in this content, or if you like to keep up to date on the goings-on here, make sure to Subscribe to this Blog Via Email (link in the upper right corner at www.JewelryMonk.com) also check out the JewelryMonk Podcast either on this website, or on iTunes.
+As Always, if you find value in this content, or if you like to keep up to date on the goings-on here, make sure to Subscribe to the JewelryMonk Blog Via Email (link in the upper right corner of www.JewelryMonk.com) also if you know someone who makes jewelry, tell them about this site.

 You can also follow on Facebook, Twitter, Pinterest, Instagram, and Periscope…. we are all over the place.